rosskevin/ifvisible/README.md

 ```

-You can set your smart intervals with ifvisible.js, if user is IDLE or not seeing the page the interval will automatically stop itself
+You can set your smart intervals with ifvisible, if user is IDLE or not seeing the page the interval will automatically stop itself

 ```javascript